unicef/hope-documentation/docs/glossary/terms/household.md

 who live together in the same dwelling unit, who share common living arrangements, who acknowledge the same person as the household head, and who eat together.
 An household can include one or an unlimited number of individuals.
-Each household if composed by and [Head Of Household](hoh) and its members.
+Each household is composed by at least (and only) one <glossary:Head> and its members.

 # Head Of Household (HoH)

-[Household](household) representative.
+<glossary:Household> representative.
 All family members' relationships are defined starting from the head of the household.

 !!! note